schlu/schlu.github.io/_posts/2013-12-30-Time-For-A-Change.markdown

 I have been in the DC area for 9 years.
 It is the longest I have lived anywhere in my adult life.
 I can't believe it has been that long.

 DC has been amazing for me.
 I have made lifelong friendships.
 I was one of the first employees at [Taxi Magic](http://taximagic.com).
 I started my own [business](http://2limes.com).
 I changed my career direction multiple times for the better.
 I attended the 2008 Obama inauguration when people were excited.
-I was able to do things I never imagined ever being able to do.
+I was able to do things I never imagined being able to do.

 I say all that because when people relocate, I think there is a tendency to think they were unhappy.
 I was not unhappy.
 That said DC is a place that is difficult to call "home."
 It is big and people are constantly leaving (now I am one of them).
 I am mostly looking for a place that is a bit smaller with a bunch of new adventures.